EHB-TI/web-app-acces-denied/README.md

 * Monitoring and logging abusive traffic

-* Set up Alerts depending of this logs
+* Set up Alerts depending on these logs

-* Set up actions whenever a specific maximum traffic is reached.
-This actions will have effect on the back-end of the Firebase Services.
+* Set up actions whenever maximum traffic is reached.
+These actions will have effect on the back-end of the Firebase Services.

-In addition Firebase itself is providing a form of DOS protection.
+In addition, Firebase itself is providing a form of DOS protection.
 This is for the Cloud Firestore Database and Authentication.
-Whenever a certain abusive traffic is reached and API restriction will be triggered and have effect on the back-end.
+Whenever certain abusive traffic is reached and API restriction will be triggered and have an effect on the back-end.
 This is an action that is automatically triggered when using Firebase services.
 <hr>